builtbylarry/Distill/README.md

 ## Overview

-Distill is a browser extension used to block unwanted web content, creating a more focused browsing experience.
-It allows you to decide what gets blocked, whether it’s distracting elements like notifications, content feeds, and messages, or entire websites.
+Distill is a browser extension that blocks unwanted web content, creating a more focused browsing experience.
+It lets you decide what gets blocked, whether it's distracting features like notifications, content feeds, messages, or entire websites.

 ## Getting started